An email from District 3 RTM member and Chickahominy resident Dawn Fortunato circulated among town government on Wednesday.

-Earlier Wednesday morning, at the New Lebanon building meeting there was discussion of modulars to house students at Western Middle School during construction of their long awaited school to replace the 50’s era school that is very overcrowded.
+Earlier Wednesday morning, at the New Lebanon building meeting there was discussion of modulars to house students at Western Middle School during construction of their long awaited school to replace the overcrowded 50’s era school.

 Kilgallen said there was also a motion passed to form a Safety Committee, and that the meeting was over before the email from Fortunato arrived in NLBC inboxes.

 The gist of the email was that Ms. Fortunato accompanied Mr. Finkbeiner as he took soil samples in the vicinity of Holly Hill and Western Middle School.
 Finkbeiner had the samples tested by the same lab the Town of Greenwich uses for its storm water testing program, Complete Environmental Testing in Stratford.

 Finkbeiner and Fortunato said the sample from Western Middle School field raised a red flag.
 Specifically, the results show concern for lead and arsenic.